happyren/happyren.github.io/_posts/2019-06-08-learning-from-cve.md

 Not all mistakes are unique, people constantly making the same mistakes, additional information for digging into would be [CWE (Common Weakness Enumeration)](https://cwe.mitre.org/).
 It gives you some idea about what leads to this vulnerability.

 For instance, [CVE-2018-0114](https://nvd.nist.gov/vuln/detail/CVE-2018-0114) is a JWT issue in earl versions of Cisco node-jose library, a mistake letting adversary to forge a fraud token signed by itself.
-It is not the first of its kind and deep in the core, it is actually a Diffie-Hellman Key Exchange mistake by blindly trust the key in the token header as authenticated.
+It is not the first of its kind and deep in the core, it is actually a Diffie-Hellman Key Exchange mistake by blindly trust the key in the token header as authenticated ([CWE322](https://cwe.mitre.org/data/definitions/322.html)).
 It shows the fact that for a JWT, it is not the JWT itself that has been authenticated, but rather the key which generates the JWT that has been authenticated.
 The trust should not be escalated to the whole JWT.

 ## Learn how to mitigate (information to knowledge)